Here are some fun ways to teach your children positional language in a way they will remember.

 (Pull thumb back into a fist)

-You can find books at the library about fingerplays, such as Hand Rhymes by Marc Brown, or try some of these fingerplays too.
+You can find books about fingerplays at the library, such as Hand Rhymes by Marc Brown, or try some of these fingerplays too.

 Consider the activities you normally do during a day with preschoolers.
-You can find many natural opportunities to talk about and reinforce positional language words, such as waiting in lines, cleaning up, playing outdoors, and generally having fun!
+There are many natural opportunities to reinforce positional language, such as waiting in line, tidying up, playing outdoors, and simply having fun!

 Lena